piface/pifacecad/docs/lirc.rst

 See also: http://www.lirc.org/html/configure.html

-lirc.conf
+lircd.conf
 ---------

-The ``/etc/lirc/lirc.conf`` file tells LIRC about your remote control.
+The ``/etc/lirc/lircd.conf`` file tells LIRC about your remote control.
 Since every remote control is different, you need to generate a different config for each remote.
 Alternatively you could try and find your remote control config file
 here: http://lirc.sourceforge.net/remotes/.